 If you want an ammo tip for this gun, I suggest using either 124 grain ammo or 147 grain ammo.
 For defense, I use 147 grain HST.
 For plinking, I use a combination of 124 and 147 grain ammos.
 I have used 115 grain in the gun, but I’m happier with the heavier rounds.
 I think the gun is, too.

-Of course, this is a single-action only hammer-fired gun that looks,feels, and handles in most respects like a miniature 1911.
+Of course, this is a single-action only hammer-fired gun that looks, feels, and handles in most respects like a miniature 1911.
 Many guns these days, including most of my other guns, are striker fire guns.
 The P938 has an external hammer and is intended to be carried “cocked and locked.”
 If that concerns you, I’d suggest looking elsewhere.
 I made my peace with that concept quickly.
-My brother and I tested the safety during our first trip to the range.
+My brother and I tested the safety during our first trip to the range, and I continue to test it on each range trip.
 As expected, safety on meant no boom.
 That’s good.
 I’ve always carried my striker fire gun with one in the chamber and a safety on; so this seems the same to me.
 I know some folks have a hangup about it, but that’s not an issue in my mind.
 I am very comfortable carrying in what is commonly called Condition One.

 I have seen some folks complain about the trigger.
 I think that’s mostly folks who thought this was truly a small 1911 instead of a small gun that looks and feels like a 1911.
 There are some important differences.
 For one, the P938 has a much heavier trigger.
 At 7ish pounds, I think it works great for concealed carry, but it is not a match trigger.
 Also, the trigger is hinged, which may offend 1911 purists.
 I love 1911 guns, but I know this is not actually a 1911, so it’s ok with me.
 The trigger is consistent with a crisp break and has a good feel and short reset.
 That’s what matters to me.
 If you’re worried about the amount of take-up with the trigger, Galloway Precision makes a nice flat aluminum trigger that is adjustable for over-travel.